Officer Meets Injured K-9 Cop Who Nabbed Suspect Who Allegedly Tried To Run Her Over

 In 2007, he was arrested for unlawful possession of a firearm and burglary in 2011.
 In 2017 he was arrested for inflicting corporal injury, Gile reported.

 Padilla is now looking at new charges including assault on a police officer, injuring a police dog and carjacking.
-If convicted on those counts he is facing up to 120 years behind hars.
+If convicted on those counts he is facing up to 120 years behind bars.